Alex-Linhares/FARGonautica/README.md

     - abc:abd iijjkk:?
     - abc:abd rppkkk:?
     - abc:abd ijkl:?
+    - abc:abd xyz:?
 1. Why is it claimed that analogy-making is part of perception?
 1. How do analogy-making and perception interact in Copycat?
 Are they different modules?
 If so, why?
 If not, Why not?
+1. What does the slipnet do?
+Why the term "*slip*"?

+Programming challenges:
+1. Make the code in Python **robust**: can it solve a large number of interesting problems, with different random seeds, without breaking?
+1. Design a GUI for the project co.py.cat.. maybe taking from Joseph Aaron Hager's project?
+1. Integrate the best implementation ideas from Joseph Aaron Hager's project and co.py.cat.

+Open Research Project:
+1. Implement Copycat in Dr. Abhijit's Mahabal framework in PySeqsee.
+     - document how the implementation is done
+     - document how others may use the framework in their own projects
+     - document what, if anything, becomes easier/simpler under the framework
+     - document necessary changes *to the framework itself* to accomodate *both* Copycat and SeqSee